Are Yankee candles worth the extra money compared to both budget and mainstream candle suppliers?

 They are suitable for vegans, not tested on animals nor do they contain animal or insect ingredients.
 Instead, the candles are made with paraffin wax.

-However, what sets Yankee Candles apart from the rest has to be their smell.
-Not only are some Yankee Candles designed to last in excess of 150 hours, there’s literally a smell for every occasion with new candles being released often you’re always bound to find one that suits your mood.
+However, what sets Yankee Candles apart from the rest has to be their smell; there’s a smell for every occasion.
+As new ones are available every year there’s always going to be one that suits your mood.

 Wax Tart – £1.79 – up to 8 hours – £0.223 per hour

 Sampler Votive – £1.99 – up to 15 hours – £0.132 per hour